 From sweet tamales to tender prime rib to spicy mole sauce, much of the food scene in San Antonio owes its success to three staples — tradition, organic farms in nearby Hill County and, not far from the San Antonio River Walk, the Culinary Institute of America.
 The campus churns out some of the finest executive chefs in the state and several of my restaurant picks include their graduates.

 Below you’ll find my five-day exploration of Texan flavors at several unique establishments and one savory festival.
 Lets hit the ground running at a tamale festival with “Masa” appeal!

 303 Pearl Parkway

-The feeding frenzy for the 4th annual “Tamales at Pearl”festival includes 40 restaurant vendors rolling out their handmade surprises from noon ‘til 6p.
+The feeding frenzy for the 4th annual “Tamales at Pearl” festival includes 40 restaurant vendors rolling out their handmade surprises from noon until 6 pm.

 The festival is held at what was once home to a historic brewery called Pearl.
-Today, the gathering place has kept the name and welcomes farmers markets, retail shops and creative kitchens.
-The space is also home to the world’s premier culinary college – the CIA.
+Today, the gathering place has kept the name and welcomes farmers’ markets, retail shops, and creative kitchens.
+Space is also home to the world’s premier culinary college – the CIA.

 “Muy delicioso!”
 I declare.
 For a beverage, I order a cup of Yuzu-coconut aqua fresca (sans the ice cubes).
 “Excellente!”

 CURED at Pearl

 306 Pearl Parkway, Ste.
 101